kailash-manasarovar/statement/docs/timeline/2025/january.md

 - I suspect the report goes in the bin once we've left.
 - Later that evening over tea, Inma talks about how I used to be interested in Haitian spiritual practices ([I wrote a novel in Lourdes using Haiti as a theme](https://www.amazon.co.uk/Life-Without-Liar-Margaret-Murphy/dp/1500734381)) in a semi-condemning manner.
 - I explain that Mother Mary introduced me to the practice, and it turned out to be a strong psychological protective barrier against my fear of the Jamaican rape-gangs from 1989.
+- The gospel of Mary Magdalene talks about Mother Mary sending her angels to help people and I firmly believe that is what happened with the lwa, and with Archangel Michael, and with Hanuman too.
 - Inma goes into the kitchen and returns after a while with a slice of Reyes cake.
 - I bite into something hard.
 It's a little figure of the black wise-man of the three kings.
 - She's telling me something...